Skip to content

 1. Entry Point Thinking: The Clock is Ticking

-Before I even touch a terminal, my first question is never “What tool do I use?”
-It is “How noisy can I afford to be, and what constitutes a win?”
-The goal isn’t to build a beautiful network map; it’s to find one crack in the armor fast.
-The most dangerous assumption right now is trusting ICMP.
-If I assume hosts are dead because they don’t respond to a ping, I lose.
+Before I even open a terminal, I’m not asking “which tool do I use?”
+I’m asking “how noisy can I afford to be, and what does success actually look like?”
+The goal isn’t a beautiful network map—it’s finding one vulnerability fast.
+The biggest mistake I could make right now is trusting ICMP responses.
+If I assume a host is offline just because it doesn’t ping, I’ll miss everything.

 2. The First Scan Decision: Speed vs. Truth